ska-telescope/ska-gui-components/docs/src/DropDown.rst

-    "helperText", "string", "No", "''", "Displayed is there is a value" "label", "string", "Yes", "", "Label displayed for the Component" "labelPosition", "LABEL_POSITION", "No", "LABEL_POSITION.CONTAINED", "Allows for the positioning of the label" "labelWidth", "number", "No", "4", "Sets the width of the label for LABEL_POSITION.START & LABEL_POSITION.END labelPositions"
-    "onFocus", "Function", "No", "", "Function executed when the component is active" "options", "*", "Yes", "", "Options to be displayed for selection.
+    "helperText", "string", "No", "''", "Displayed is there is a value" "label", "string", "Yes", "", "Label displayed for the Component" "labelPosition", "LABEL_POSITION", "No", "LABEL_POSITION.CONTAINED", "Allows for the positioning of the label" "onFocus", "Function", "No", "", "Function executed when the component is active" "options", "*", "Yes", "", "Options to be displayed for selection.
 See below" "required", "boolean", "No", "false", "Asterisk is added to the label if true"